CJacobson1986/Authentication-System/readme.md

 From there you should go ahead and generate a Controller `php artisan make:controller AuthController`.
 Next, you should change the .env.example file name to .env.

-To run the server, simply do `artisan` and your development website will be on http://localhost:3000.
+To start the server, simply do `php artisan serve`.

 ## Commands